TomasVaro/WebShop/README.md

 # WebShop
-Conceptual Webshop
+Conceptual WebShop.
-This is an ASP.NET MVC WebShop-project made by .net students for educational purpose
+This is an ASP.NET MVC WebShop-project made by .NET students for educational purpose